 586 George Street,

-No one has favorited this theater yet
+1 person favorited this theater

-Sydney’s Century Theatre was converted from the much larger Crystal Palace Theatre which dated from 1912.
-The depression was to see the theatre close down in 1932.
+Sydney’s Century Theatre was converted from the much larger Crystal Palace Theatre which opened 24th June 1912.
+The Depression was to see the theatre close down in 1932.
 After years of closure, a new cinema was built inside the shell.
-The new cinema was opened on 4th March 1938 and was called Hoyts Century Theatre.
+The new cinema was opened on 25th January 1938 with Paul Muni in “The Life of Emile Zola” and was called Hoyts Century Theatre.
 So named as the opening coincided with the Sesqui-Centenary celebrations being held in Sydney that year.

 The theatre once had a nice Art Deco ambience with many features picked out in different colours.
 The 1966 re-modelling with two tones of purple and cream in the auditorium plus mauve contour curtain changed this atmosphere somewhat.
 The Century Theatre was vacated by Hoyts in 1977 and was used by another company until closed completely in 1979.

 It was converted to an amusment arcade, retaining all of its cinematic features.
 It was finally demolished in 1983.